Acoustic trauma: Prognosis

 Each episode of acoustic trauma results in permanent damage within the inner ear, even though the majority of patients, the symptoms will disappear and an audiogram will show normal hearing within a few hours to a few days.
 In some cases, the changes seen in the audiogram will only partially improve or remain permanent.
 One of the signs and symptoms of acoustic trauma is tinnitus and this may persist for a long time.
 In some cases, tinnitus may become a permanent condition.
 There is no specific study done on Life Expectancy or statistical information for the prognosis of acoustic trauma.
 Overall, depending on how powerful the noise was and how and what degree of the severity, the prognosis is quite difficult to predict.

 Epidemiology

 The prevalence depends on the environmental factors.
-Acoustic trauma is quite common during military service and during hunting activities where it's mainly associated with gun sports and particularly accidental shots.
+Acoustic trauma is quite common during military service and during hunting activities, where it is mainly associated with gun sports and particularly accidental shots.
 Of teenagers, 20-50 percent experience exposure to noise levels high enough to cause acute acoustic trauma.
 Hearing loss due to noise is the second most common sensorineural hearing loss, after age-related hearing loss (presbycusis).
 Of more than 28 million Americans with some degree of hearing impairment, as many as 10 million have hearing loss caused by in part by excessive noise exposure in the workplace or during recreational activities.

-Research Directions

-There is one clinical trial that is currently testing on the efficacy of various treatments for acoustic trauma in the Israeli Defense Force.
-In this clinical trial, there are different treatments and potential remedies that are testing the effectiveness.
-Acoustic trauma is highly common in military settings which would be amendable for a clinical trial.
-Taking certain drugs potentially might not be effective in trying to treat acoustic trauma, however, there can potentially be one.
-This a current study that's being done which has no results as of right now.